 The bald cypress is a large deciduous tree with a narrow pyramid-shaped crown, 50' or so in cultivation (much larger in wet soils, and with knees).
 Resembles Metasequoia but not as symetrical with lateral branches going in more than one direction.
 One of a few deciduous conifers.
-Uncommonly planted in Santa Cruz but there are lots on one condo landscape in Capitola.
+Uncommonly planted in Santa Cruz but there are lots in one condo landscape in Capitola.

 Generally deciduous, linear (needle-like) shaped leaves, 1/2- 3/4" long, light green, sprially arranged but appearing 2 ranked on laterlal shoots.
 Side shoots are called deciduous branchlets and fall as a unit, they appear to be a single pinnately compound leaf.